wqian94/AuO/README.md

 To stop recording, the user can hit the `Stop` button.
 AuO will briefly pause to preprocess the data for playbacks and saves, before entering the idle state.

+## Audio Loading

+Users can select an audio file to upload into the editor by clicking the area next to the `Load` button.
+This will produce a popup window for selecting a file from the local filesystem to load into the audio editor.
+After selecting a file, the name of the file to load will show up next to the `Load` button.
+Clicking the now-enabled `Load` button will load the file into the editor.
+At this point, the user can continue to use AuO as if the audio track had just been recorded.

 ## Zooming